 Adding doubles is a beginning skill for students learning basic operations and addition.
 However, it’s a huge building block in learning multiplication (by 2).

-Your students will win the big game of adding doubles with these ready-to-use, fun resources for your Math classroom!
+Your students will win with these ready-to-use, fun resources for your Math classroom!
 Perfect for morning work, math centers, homework, small group enrichment centers, and partnered work.
 Plus, it is a fun and engaging resource for your students and no-prep for you!

 It’s crazy to think it’s nearly the 100th day of school, but that’s exactly why I’m here today.
 I want to share with you my 100th Day of School Math Fun FREEBIE and some great 100 Days of School Ideas!
 We love celebrating the 100 Day of School (or even the 101 Day of School) every year….